What are you looking for?

 Time path

-Nominees and nominators will be informed of the outcome within six weeks of the submission deadline.
+Nominees and nominators will be informed of the outcome mid-June.

 The Distinguished NIAS Lorentz Fellow will become a member of the fellows community at NIAS.
 This means that the following NIAS criteria and regulations apply:

-• The nomination stimulates research at the interface between the humanities and social sciences on the one hand and the natural and technological sciences on the other;
+• The nomination stimulates research at the interface between the humanities and social sciences on the one hand, and the natural and/or technological sciences on the other.

-• The NIAS Fellowship does not constitute an employment relationship: the fellow is and remains an employee of his or her own university or research institute, or self-employed.
-NIAS is thus not obligated to make social insurance contributions or to contribute to pension or unemployment insurances;
+• A NIAS Fellowship does not constitute an employment relationship: the fellow is and remains an employee of his or her own university or research institute, or self-employed.
+NIAS is therefore not obligated to make social insurance contributions or to contribute to pension or unemployment insurances.

 • An applicant who previously held a NIAS fellowship may only apply for a Fellowship if there are at least 10 years between the application date of the previous fellowship and the current application date (exceptions are made for fellows who held a fellowship during the Covid-19 pandemic).

-• For further practical and financial information about a fellowship, please see here.
+• Read more practical and financial information about a fellowship here.

 About the NIAS-Lorentz Program